John P. McEneny

-John P. McEneny is the artistic director of Piper Theatre Productions which he founded with his lovely sister Rachel in 2000.
-John has written many youth plays including Mayla the Monkey Girl (published by Playscripts Inc.), Very Bad Girl Scouts (YOUTHplays), Grippe of October (YOUTHplays), Cold April (Best Play Anthology 2008 Strawberry Fest), Aposiopesis (Smith & Krause’s 2013 Best Ten Minute Plays and 2013 Best Men’s Monologues).
-His play Pollywog has in NYU Steinhardt’s New Plays for Young Audiences festival this June at the Provincetown Playhouse.
+John P. McEneny is the artistic director of Piper Theatre Productions, which he founded with his sister Rachel in 2000.
+For Piper, he has directed Priscilla Queen of Desert, Matei Visniec’s We Should Have Seen The Lights Already (toured to Un Teatru Theatre in Bucharest in 2016), as well as Frankenstein, Xanadu, Hamlet, Macbeth, Othello, Midsummer, Twelfth Night, and others.
+John has written many youth plays including Mayla the Monkey Girl (published by Playscripts Inc.), Very Bad Girl Scouts (YOUTHplays), Grippe of October (YOUTHplays), Cold April (Best Play Anthology 2008 Strawberry Fest) and Aposiopesis (Smith & Krause’s 2013 Best Ten Minute Plays, 2013 Best Men’s Monologues, 2014 Best Women’s Monologues, Best Contemporary Monologues Men 2016.)
+His play Pollywog was in NYU Steinhardt’s New Plays for Young Audiences festival at the Provincetown Playhouse.
 John’s 2013 adaption of The Island of Doctor Moreau performed at 59E59 East of Edinburgh as well as the Edinburgh Fringe Festival where it won Bobby’s Sixth Star Award for best play.

 Kimberly Maier, Executive Director of the Old Stone House & Washington Park, is the Executive Producer of Piper Theatre.
 In addition to Piper’s summer residency, OSH provides rehearsal and performance opportunities for emerging professional theater companies year-round.